adhilroshan/resumix/README.md

 - **AI-Powered Matching**: Uses LLMs through OpenRouter to analyze the match
 - **Smart Recommendations**: Get actionable feedback on how to improve your resume
 - **Skills Gap Analysis**: Identify missing skills needed for the job
-- **Works Offline**: As a PWA, it can be installed on your device and used offline
+- **Works Offline**: As a PWA, Resumix can be installed on your device and used offline
 - **Device Storage**: All your data is stored locally on your device for privacy

 ## Getting Started